 As opposed to a regular savings account, a high-yield savings account features a higher interest rate and generates more returns.
 Interest rates on high-yield savings accounts can be between 10 and 20 times higher than the national average for standard savings accounts.

-- The main difference between traditional savings accounts and high-yield savings accounts is that the latter will allow you to earn much more interest.
+- The main difference between traditional savings accounts and savings accounts with high interest rates is that the latter will allow you to earn much more interest.
 If you’re planning on setting money aside for long-term financial goals, a high-yield savings account will help you get there faster with better returns.

 - While an annual percentage rate (APR) takes into account how much your savings account will earn during the year, it doesn't take into account compound interest, which is any interest you'll earn on your accrued interest.
-An Annual percentage yield (APY), on the other hand, gives you a more complete picture, as takes into account your interest rate as well as the compound interest.
+An annual percentage yield (APY), on the other hand, gives you a more complete picture, as takes into account your savings account rates as well as the compound interest.
 The higher your APY, the higher your returns.

 - Your APY will not be a static figure and could fluctuate due to factors such as market conditions.
 If the economy is doing well, your APY can go up.
 In a recession, though, your APY might take a dive.

 A high-yield savings account is a safe place to deposit money to earn a competitive yield.
 Unlike other methods of generating returns, such as investing in the stock market, putting your money in a high-yield savings account poses little to no risk.